chongpig/CS2100/# CS2100 Lecture 1&2 Overview of C Progrmming.md

 		Except for bitwise operations(ani,ori,xori)
 	16 bits -> can be used to represent a constant up to 2^16 different values Large enough to handle:
-		The offseste in a typical lw or sw
+		The offsets in a typical lw or sw
 		Most of the values used in the addi, slti instructions